A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Recent Performances

-- In last week's matchup with the Seahawks, Green caught four passes for 23 yards.
+- In last week's outing against the Seahawks, Green picked up 23 yards on four receptions.

-- Green has put up 130 yards during his last three games (43.3 per game), reeling in eight passes on 18 targets.
+- Over his last three games, Green has caught eight passes on 18 targets for 130 yards, averaging 43.3 yards per game.

 Green's Arizona Teammates